cmac-duke/physical-computing/_docs/tutorials/blynk.md

 //virtual pin 2 will be humidity Blynk.virtualWrite(V1, humidity);
 ```
 These functions will "write" the values of the tempF and humidity variables to the Blynk server and relay them to the corresponding widgets on the Blynk App canvas.
+More info on [Blynk.virtualWrite()](http://docs.blynk.cc/#blynk-firmware-virtual-pins-control-blynkvirtualwritevpin-value)

 10. Verify and then flash the code to your Photon Redboard.

 11. Finally, in the Blynk App, click the "play" icon in the upper-right of the Blynk mobile app to switch from EDIT to PLAY mode.